mrowe/mikerowecode.com/_posts/2009-06-01-git-bash-completion.md

+---
+layout: post
-Enabling git bash completion on OS X
+title: Enabling git bash completion on OS X
+---

 Bash completion, the magic that allows you to start typing the name of a file, directory, etc. in bash then press TAB to complete it, can be